 - Reduced weight and bulk = increased agility and mobility.

-NOTE** Most of the people we polled found this method preferable to being hit in the ribs by their “buddy,” flailing away in the dark with a 6-8# axe.
+NOTE** At the very least, most of the people we polled found this method preferable to being hit in the ribs by their “buddy,” flailing away in the dark with a 6-8# axe.

-That’s where the blog post rather casually tossed in a couple of photos of methods we use to “marry” a short striking tool to a Halligan.
+That’s where our earlier blog post rather casually tossed in a couple of photos of methods we use to “marry” a short striking tool to a Halligan.
 Unfortunately, as noted by one reader– Mitchell Sowers– there wasn’t really enough detail included to be useful.
 So, the following is an effort to clarify the idea.
-You may also want to look at photos in the original post.
-To implement the project shown, you’ll need some variation of the following parts:
+So far, the best method we’ve found mates the striking to the Halligan’s forks, as shown in the photos below– for implementation, you’ll need:

 - a) A 3# – 4# striking tool of your choice.

 - b) The Halligan(s) with the thickest fork (at the crotch or bottom of the fork) that you plan to use with this method.

 - c) Two fender washers (wide diameter with a much smaller hole) for a 1/4″ bolt.

 - d) One nut, wing-nut, fiber lock-nut (my preference), or internally threaded handle (shown below) to fit the 1/4″ bolt you plan to use.

 - e) a light-weight coil spring, approximately 1″ long x 1/2″ diameter– not requiring too much pressure, since its strength doesn’t actually come into play.